optionally use an older version of scipy (also works till v1.15.3)

 print("SpatailDM version: %s" %sdm.__version__)

-The melanoma dataset from Thrane, et al. was publicly available, and we obtained raw counts, pre-processed log counts, and spatial coordinates from Matt Stone (Git repository).
+The melanoma dataset from Thrane, et al. 2018 Caner Cell was publicly available.
+We obtained raw counts, pre-processed log counts, and spatial coordinates from Matt Stone (Git repository).
 For easier reuse, we included them in an anndata object which can be loaded directly in SpatialDM Python package.

 [2]: